-If your objects do preserve eight-byte alignment, then you can suppress the linker error L6238E with the use of --diag_suppress 6238 on the linker command line.
+If your objects do preserve eight-byte alignment, then you can suppress the linker error L6238E with the use of --diag suppress 6238 on the linker command line.

-By using --diag_suppress 6238, you are guaranteeing that these objects are PRES8.
+By using the --diag_suppress 6238 option, you are guaranteeing that these objects preserve eight-byte alignment.